FAQ

 Location

 One of the most important aspects to the planning perfect session is location selection.
-Choosing the right location is SO important to the outcome of your session.
-Across my sessions formats I work with a range of location options:
+Choosing the right location is critical to session outcome.

 General